Evaluating Your Merchant Service Provider

 Use This Quick Checklist

 You may not think of your merchant service provider very often until you actually have a problem.
 Not all providers are created equal, and picking the right one to work with can be a crucial step to success.
 There are as many merchant services needs as there are businesses—from large to small, and everywhere in between.
-Partnering with a merchant service provider who can deliver to your specific needs is important.
-If you feel that your merchant service provider hasn't been living up to your expectations, or its time to consider if they are, use this quick checklist to evaluate their services.
+Partnering with a payment partner who can deliver to your specific needs is important.
+If you feel that your provider hasn't been living up to your expectations, or its time to consider if they are, use this quick checklist to evaluate their services.

 Their Reaction Time